Specialty Supplements for HSV

 Ashwagandha & Omega-3 Fish Oils

 Studies show that ashwagandha and omega-3 fish oil supplements can help reduce cortisol levels.
-Taking these supplements together could help balance stress hormones, which can reduce outbreaks.
+Taking these supplements together could help balance stress hormones, potentially reducing the frequency of outbreaks.

 Shiitake Mushroom Extract

 Shiitake mushroom extract is an immune booster with antiviral properties that prevent HSV from entering host cells.
-Reishi, Lion's Mane, and Cordyceps mushroom extracts are also immune modulators and may help inhibit the herpes virus.
+Reishi (see below), Lion's Mane, and Cordyceps mushroom extracts are also immune modulators and may help inhibit the herpes virus.
 Again, if you have an autoimmune disease, speak with your doctor before using immune-stimulating or immune-modulating supplements.

 Mullein Leaf & Goldenseal